Vikramadityaa/ML-Practice-Projects/ds_interview_questions_website/README.md

-Here's a clean and structured `README.md` draft for your interview questions website project:

----

 # 🧠 Daily Interview Questions Platform

 An interactive web platform that helps users practice and improve their ML/DL/Python skills through daily interview-style questions.
 Users choose a topic, receive 5 AI-generated questions each day, submit answers, and get scored automatically.
 A leaderboard tracks daily performance across users (WIP).